A speeding ticket typically stays on your driving record for three to five years, depending on your state’s laws and the severity of the offense.

 Common non-moving violations include those listed below:

 The more speeding tickets you get, the more likely your car insurance rates will increase, and the higher that increase will be.
-Whether or not you see a premium increase after a speeding violation depends on a number of factors:
+Whether or not you see a premium increase after a speeding violation depends on several factors:

 Even if the points on your license have expired, a speeding ticket may still raise the cost of your insurance.